-Training attendance is limited to parents who have enrolled with Project 1.27 by attending Orientation and submitting commitment forms and the $100 administrative fee.
+Training attendance is limited to parents who have enrolled with Project 1.27 by attending Info Night and submitting commitment forms and the $100 administrative fee.

 For Project 1.27 couples, both parents must attend each of the training sessions in their entirety.

 Foster Adopt Core Training (FACT) meets the core competencies outlined by the Colorado Department of Human Services.
 Project 1.27’s FACT session is taught from a biblical perspective by experienced instructors and explores topics such as "Why You Need an Agency," "The Dependency & Neglect Court Process," "Key Concepts of Growth & Development," and "Parenting through Grief & Loss."